Dr. Rick

 Dr. Rick is a fictional character appearing in advertisements for Progressive Corporation insurance.
-The character, portrayed by Bill Glass, is a self-help coach who helps new homeowners keep from "turning into" their parents.
+The character, portrayed by Bill Glass, is a self-help coach who advises new homeowners on how to avoid "turning into" their parents.

 Concept and creation

 In 2015, the chief marketing officer of Progressive Corporation, Jeff Charney, began searching for ideas for a new advertising campaign that would revolve around the "stages of life".
 Charney eventually decided to use the idea of parental introjection.
 After consulting with psychologists, Charney and his team found that people tend to experience this phenomenon after buying their first home.

-Initially, Arnold Worldwide created a series of advertisements that revolved around "parentamorphosis", a portmanteau of "parent" and "metamorphosis".
+Initially, Arnold Worldwide created a series of advertisements that focused on "parentamorphosis", a portmanteau of "parent" and "metamorphosis".
 The advertising firm created Dr. Rick for a 2017 "parentamorphosis" advertisement where he was identified as "Rick".
 The campaign soon evolved to feature Dr. Rick as its central character.